akleszcz/web-dev-fun/section_2_js_functions_and_classes/prototype_based_inheritance.md

 ```
 ---
 ### Note
-As mentioned in the ['Accessing object's prototype'](#accessing-objects-prototype) section, changing the `[[Prototype]]` of an object is a bad practice that can affect code's performance.
-It is done in the example above only to demostrate the behaviour of the `instanceof` operator.
+As mentioned in the ['Accessing object's prototype'](#accessing-objects-prototype) section, changing the `[[Prototype]]` of an object is a bad practice that can affect the code's performance.
+It is done in the example above only to demonstrate the behaviour of the `instanceof` operator.

 ## Inheritance between child and parent constructor functions